AndCake/zino/README.md

 	...
 	<script>
-	({
+		...
+			return {
 				props: {
 					comments: []
 				},

 				mount: function() {
 					// listen for comments-changed events
 					Zino.on('comments-changed', this.changeHandler = function(comments) {
 						// update our internal state
-				this.setState('comments', comments);
+						this.setProps('comments', comments);
 					}.bind(this));

 					// notify the store that we need the latest data Zino.trigger('comments-initialize');
 				},
 				unmount: function() {
-			Zino.off('comments-changed', this.changeHandler);
+					// make sure we clean up after us Zino.off('comments-changed', this.changeHandler);
-		},

-		render: function() {
+				}
+			};
 		...

 The mount() and unmount() functions are called once our component is mounted/added to the page or unmounted/removed from the page.
 On those, we tell our dispatcher, that we want to be notified of any changes to the comments in our store.
-If there is one, we simply update our internal component state but using this.setState().
-Every time you call setState and therefore change the internal state of the component, it triggers a re-render of the component, thereby displaying our updated comment list.
+If there is one, we simply update our internal component state but using this.setProps().
+Every time you call setProps and therefore change the internal state of the component, it triggers a re-render of the component, thereby displaying our updated comment list.

 Last but not least, by triggering the comments-initialize action, we tell our store to send us everything he has for this action.

+Sometimes you might want to change something of the component after it has been rendered.
+For this, there is the property `render`.
+It works similar to `mount` and `unmount`, so is also a callback.
+Since it is called after every time the component is rendered, having complex logic there should be avoided.

 Now let's write our component for adding a new entry.
 Create the file comment-form.html: